WhiskyTangoFawks/LunarFalloutPlus/README.md

     * This is the minimum distance dynaperf will reduce shadow draw to.
 - `fShadowDirDistanceMax=9000`
     * This is the maximum distance dynaperf will increase shadow draw to, if you notice stuttering while turning in downtown or other areas with heavy shadow load (especially after staring at the ground for 20-30 seconds), decreasing this will help.
 Users with very high end machines may want to increase this value.

+#### Video Memory in EnbLocal.ini
+ Some users have reported performance improvements by enabling the ENB forceVideoMemory feature.
+This is a highly system specific setting, so your mileage may vary, and you will probably need to research the subject a bit to determine and experiment to find what works best for you
+* In installation folder > stock game > enblocal.ini
+* ForceVideoMemorySize=true
+* VideoMemorySizeMb=12260 (exact optimal value may vary system to system, ask in the discord for help)

 #### Nvidia/AMD Control Center